Is there any way to break down the total RAM consumption of QVS.exe to find out which apps/sessions are consuming most memory?

 I agree with Alexis' response, he gave you some good places to start.
 First step is figuring out the behavior that's causing the memory to be consumed on your server.
 Allowing users to create custom objects can make things a bit tricky as it allows for a better user experience, but you need to make sure these users don't make any bad custom objects (like you experienced previously), that can absolutely cause memory consumption issues whenever those bad custom objects are called.

 Do you have all Qlikview services running on one box or do you have a clustered setup where you have different Qlikview services on different machines?
 Does this issue happen when there are a large number of QVWs open and a large number of users on the Qlikview environment?

 Alexis recommended enabling the audit logs so you can see what users were doing in their sessions right before the memory consumption increased.
 You'll want to correlate the information in the Qlikview Sever performance logs with your audit logs to try and get a better idea what was going on.
 With the audit logs you can "follow the trail of bread crumbs" and see if you can cause a memory spike by re-creating user actions within QVWs.

 Have you taken a look at your Qlikview Server event logs for any errors?
 I would recommend increasing the logging verbosity to high until you get this issue resolved.
 That can be done by going to QMC > System > Setup > QVS > Logging, set the logging verbosity to High with a Daily split.

 Hope this helps!

-To help users find verified answers, please don't forget to mark a correct resolution or answer to your problem or question as correct.
+To help users find verified answers, please don't forget to use the "Accept as Solution" button on any posts that helped you resolve your problem or question.